DanBunea/katas/outside-in tdd bank kata/README.md

-# cljs-kata
+# outside-in tdd bank kata in ClojureScript

-See the description at: [http://danbunea.blogspot.com/2018/08/outside-in-tdd-bank-kata-in.html](http://danbunea.blogspot.com/2018/08/outside-in-tdd-bank-kata-in.html)
+This code is for the article on: [http://danbunea.blogspot.com/2018/08/outside-in-tdd-bank-kata-in.html](http://danbunea.blogspot.com/2018/08/outside-in-tdd-bank-kata-in.html)

-## Overview

-FIXME: Write a paragraph about the library/project and highlight its goals.

 ## Setup